OKEAMAH/Git/docs/introduction/howtoget.rst

     3ee7fcbc2158  docker.io/tezos/tezos:latest  tezos-accuser         3 minutes ago  Up 35 seconds ago                                                  accuser-alpha

-The node's RPC interface will be available on localhost and can be queried with ``tezos-client``.
+The node's RPC interface will be available on localhost and can be queried with ``octez-client``.

 ::

-    docker exec node-alpha tezos-client rpc list
+    docker exec node-alpha octez-client rpc list

 Building Docker Images Locally
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~